-Pinot, Pigs & Poets raises $400,000 in support of Completely KIDS
+Pinot, Pigs & Poets 10th annual event raises $520,000 in support of Completely KIDS℠

 Proceeds benefit food programs to prevent child hunger

 OMAHA (June 7, 2019) – The 10th anniversary Pinot, Pigs & Poets event raised $520,000 in support of Completely KIDS.
 In what has become one of Omaha’s premier wine and food events, Pinot, Pigs & Poets specifically benefits the weekend and afterschool food programs for the Omaha nonprofit.

 Pinot, Pigs & Poets drew 425 guests for the sold-out event at Happy Hollow Club on May 16.

 “This 10th year, Pinot Pigs & Poets continues to feed more children than ever,” said Kyle Robino, Pinot, Pigs & Poets co-chair.
 “The backpack program and afterschool program are successfully ensuring that the young children Completely KIDS mentors are on a pathway to success.”

 Highlights of the event included the announcement of the winner of the Taste of Elegance chef competition, sponsored by the Iowa Pork Producers and Nebraska Pork Producers associations, and vintner competition winner.
 The 2019 Taste of Elegance Competition Chef Par Excellence was awarded to Chef Ben Maides of Au Courant Restaurant.
 He will attend the 2019 Midwest Pork Summit in Cedar Rapids, Iowa, for his winning dish, a duet of pork and carrot with asparagus.
 Domaine Serene 2015 pinot noir, Willamette Valley grown, edged out more than 40 other wines for the top pinot noir of the evening.
 Bruce Nielsen, of Quench Fine Wines, was present to accept the award.